 And in case you’re worried it’s acceptable to share services.
 “Right now, there’s nothing wrong with sharing accounts between family and friends,” said Ms Donnelly.
 “In fact, streaming providers expect this of their customers.
 That’s why services such as Stan, Netflix, and Disney+ allow you to add separate users/profiles on a single account.”

 The question is how long will it stay that way?
 “While this practice is accepted now, it’s possible that eventually providers will shut down multi-user accounts, and introduce ‘family’ or share plans,” said Ms Donnelly.
-“Spotify currently offers a Premium Family subscription, which allows up to six premium accounts on a single bill.
+“Spotify currently offers a Premium Family subscription, which allows up to six premium accounts on a single bill, as well as a Premium Duo plan for couples.
 If other streaming services decide to discourage users from sharing accounts, they may launch similar packages in the future.”

 5. Look for freebies

 According to Ms Donnelly you may also be able to score free trials or a cheaper plan by bundling your account with another service, or looking for products that offer free subscriptions.
 This is particularly popular in the telco space.

 Ms Donnelly offered these examples currently on offer:

 - Telstra is offering three months free Binge Standard with all new postpaid mobile and NBN plans.
 Customers on Telstra’s Plus rewards program can also claim up to nine more months of free Binge depending on their level of membership.